schettino72/sphinx_press_theme/docs/source/who.rst

 Who is using **Press** Theme
 ============================

-If you this theme please add your site below:
+If you use this theme please add your site below:

 - `doit <https://pydoit.org>`_